Special Educational Needs and Inclusion Policy

 Please refer to school’s accessibility plans which outlines how we:

-Our school is a purpose built single story building with access to disabled toilets.
-Medicines are kept in school according to our Managing medicines policy which can be found on our school website.
+Our school is a purpose built single story building with access to inclusive toilets.
+Medicines are kept in school according to our Managing Medicines Policy which can be found on our school website.

 See Accessibility plan

 Allocation of Resources

 The head teacher and SENDCo are responsible for the operational management of the budget for SEND provision.
 The school will use a range of additional funding including the notional SEND budget and, where applicable, pupil premium to provide high quality appropriate support for pupils with SEND.
 Where a pupil’s needs exceed the nationally prescribed threshold (currently £6,000) additional funding will be applied for from the local authority.

 The broad and balanced curriculum is differentiated to enable all children to access the learning.
 Teachers have high expectations for all pupils.
 All pupils receive inclusive quality first teaching that is differentiated to meet individual need.
 Identifying, assessing, planning and review is part of quality first teaching.
 Our Parents/Carer’ SEND Information Guide and Annual SEND Report provides a clear description of the details of what is available for all children with SEND through quality first teaching and what is additional and different provision.
 Teachers are responsible and accountable for the progress and development of the pupils.
 However, in order to maximize learning, some pupils are withdrawn, individually and in small groups, to take part in targeted, time limited interventions planned to meet particular needs.

 Pupils with SEND are actively encouraged and supported to join in and benefit from additional activities and clubs as well as any wider community activities.